 - Yardley Invisible Talc

 You can find talc listed as an ingredient in many cosmetic products.
-The substance may appear as one of the following names:
+Generally used as an anti-caking agent, the common ingredient may appear as one of the following names:

 - Talcum powder

 - Cosmetic talc